davghouse/AOLadderer/README.md

 It can also be applied to buffs; you don't have to choose between Prodigious Strength and Iron Circle.
 One gives +40 Str, one gives +20 Sta and Str.
 For the purposes of laddering implants they effectively provide +40 Str and +20 Sta; cancel one when you need the other.
-For convenience the app supports this combined buff directly.
+For convenience the ladderer supports this combined buff directly.

-**You'll have to tell the app about your ability to swap items (other than Explosifs), by manually increasing your starting abilities.
+**You'll have to tell the ladderer about your ability to swap items (other than Explosifs), by manually increasing your starting abilities.
 Don't think of these as your actual abilities, think of them as your effective abilities for the purposes of equipping implants.
 They are your abilities that can be gotten simultaneously not with the other listed abilities, but with the listed Treatment.**
 I almost never bother telling it about any swaps other than Explosifs.

-Another tip: if R/L-Wrist and L-Hand are important for your setup, consider using the app on those three alone, and then doing the rest of your implants.
+If R/L-Wrist and L-Hand are important for your setup, consider using the ladderer on those three alone, and then doing the rest of your implants.
-This is OK because those aren't ladder slots, so the app will never use them when laddering up the rest.
+This is OK because those aren't ladder slots, so the ladderer will never use them when laddering up the rest.

-And one more tip: if you really want, you can build each implant in the ladder one at a time.
+If you really want, you can build each implant in the ladder one at a time.
 Before building an implant, swap around whatever gear you want in order to maximize the QL you can equip, and build that QL instead.
 Then you can just think of the ladder as a loose guide.
 It will represent a good order in which to equip implants, where you know you'll get final implants of at least the listed QLs.
 This could be easier for some people than trying to accurately set their effective initial abilities/Treatment.

+And read about ctrl+left-clicking in the Usage section above if you haven't already.

 Algorithm
 ---------

-Intuitively, the 'Basic' solver uses a greedy algorithm that proceeds recursively as follows:
+Intuitively, the basic ladder process uses a greedy algorithm that proceeds recursively as follows:

 Equip the ladder implant that would yield the highest average final implant QL if we were to equip all of our final implants immediately afterwards (in the optimal order--found by brute force).
 Stop equipping ladder implants when we run out of slots for them, or when the addition of the next one no longer increases the average QL.

-The 'Advanced' solver adds another layer of recursion on top:
+The advanced ladder process adds another layer of recursion on top:

-Get the set of ladder implants found by the basic solver, and then ladder those implants up via the basic solver (and then use those laddered ladder implants to equip the final implants).
+Get the set of ladder implants found by the basic ladder process, and then ladder those implants up via the basic ladder process (and then use those laddered ladder implants to equip the final implants).
 Going any further than one level deep isn't worth it, as we very quickly run into diminishing returns.

 More details: